Feedback Capacity and a Variant of the Kalman Filter with ARMA Gaussian Noises: Explicit Bounds and Feedback Coding Design: Feedback Capacity for ARMA Gaussian Noises

 We may then employ the method of dealing with colored noises without extending the state of the Kalman filter, as introduced in \cite{anderson2012optimal} (Chapter~11), after certain modifications.
-In fact, since therein the process noise $\left\{ \mathbf{w}_{k} \right\}$ is in general not absent, this approach is only applicable to first-order Markov (or first-order AR) colored noises; while in this paper, assuming that the process noise is absent, we may generalize the approach to higher-order ARMA colored noises.
+In fact, since therein the process noise $\left\{ \mathbf{w}_{k} \right\}$ is not absent, this approach is only applicable to the first-order AR noises; whereas in this paper, assuming that the process noise is absent, we may generalize the approach to any finite-order ARMA noises.

 \begin{proposition} Denote